 - aloe vera

-*It is ideal to have a higher ratio of vegetable than fruit.
-Vegetables are the most nutrient dense thing you can put in your body.
+*It is ideal to have a higher ratio of vegetables than fruit.
+Vegetables are the most nutrient-dense thing you can put in your body.

 Looking For More Juice Recipes?…